matus-m/nlighten/nlighten-frontend/README.md

-# Nlighten
+# Nlighten Frontend

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.10.
+This is the web UI for [Nlighten](https://github.com/yntelectual/nlighten) project based on Angular2.

+The project is in a very early stage and this documentation will be improved over time.

-## Development server
+## Local setup
+The project is based on [angular-cli](https://github.com/angular/angular-cli), therefore you can use all of its commands to run, test and build the project.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/route/class`.
+You can also use `ng generate directive/pipe/service/class`.

 ## Build